By Gustavoblalmiras • Last updated: March 2026

 - If your driving is mostly short trips, consider whether a high-output diesel is the right fit.

 BMW has run recall/technical campaigns on certain diesel models relating to the EGR cooler, where an internal coolant leak can mix with soot deposits and, in rare cases, create a fire risk.
+For a used 435d, one of the smartest checks you can do is simply: Is the EGR recall work completed?

 Symptoms to watch for